NrgXnat/xsync/tests/e2e/README.md

 ## Status

-**Validated against a live 1.8.2-SNAPSHOT instance (2026-08-17), with two plugin defects found in the process.** Several iterations against a dedicated 1.8.2 stack: 39 of 45 tests pass, and every remaining red traces to a confirmed plugin defect rather than to the tests.
+**Validated against a live 1.8.2-SNAPSHOT sender and, for the cross-instance transfer, a live receiving XNAT (2026-08-17 through 2026-08-20), with two plugin defects found in the process.** 40 of 46 tests pass, and every remaining red traces to a confirmed plugin defect rather than to the tests.
+The cross-instance spec has moved a real subject between two instances and verified its arrival on the receiver.

 - The PLUGINS-332 REST-path test carries a `test.fail()` marker: the backend stores trailing slashes verbatim (confirmed live), the fix in the admin